rozbb/fujisaki-ringsig/README.md

 This is an implementation of the [Traceable Ring Signature algorithm by Eiichiro Fujisaki and Koutarou Suzuki](https://eprint.iacr.org/2006/389.pdf).
 This crate uses the `curve25519-dalek` library.
-In particular it uses the experimental `decaf` module for its elligator implementation.
+In particular, it uses the `ristretto` module for its elligator implementation.

 ## License